 Essentials CurriculumIn This Section

-Led by prominent leaders inside and beyond the orchestra field, the curriculum explores all aspects of orchestra administration and the changing nature of orchestras.
-Essentials also addresses the new values, roles, and practices that are emerging as orchestras evolve, particularly in dealing with the COVID-19 pandemic and calls for racial justice of the past two years.
+Led by prominent leaders inside and beyond the orchestra field, including many Essentials alumni, the curriculum explores all aspects of orchestra administration and the changing nature of orchestras.
+Essentials also addresses the new values, roles, and practices that are emerging as orchestras evolve, particularly in dealing with the COVID-19 pandemic and calls for racial justice since 2020.
 Participants gain an understanding of what constitutes essential work in each of the functional areas of orchestra management in an environment that encourages robust interrogation of norms in our field and new thinking about the future.

 Orchestras are focusing more and more on authentic engagement with broad civic concerns, and the art form is increasingly drawing upon today’s rich and varied cultural currents to connect with coming generations of audiences.
 Essentials, therefore, explores not only traditional aspects of leadership, strategy, and governance, but also examines community and equity in its many dimensions as well as orchestras’ need to address changing demographics and societal attitudes.

 Essentials will introduce participants to the real-life opportunities and challenges that orchestras face today and highlight the creative, adaptive, and community-oriented skills that leaders need to help move their organizations and the field forward.
-The course includes a capstone true-to-life role-play exercise to work as a member of a team to conduct research, develop strategies, make decisions, and present to faculty.
+The course includes a capstone problem-solving exercise involving teamwork, research, strategy developing, decision making, and faculty presentation.